RayMairlot/Animated-Render-Border-Issue-Tracker/README.md

 ## <a name="About"></a>:information_source: About

-This add-on makes the ‘render border’ feature in Blender adaptive so that the border updates its location and size every frame to always surround the selected object or group of objects*, focusing your render power on just those specific parts of the image.
+This add-on makes the ‘render border’ feature in Blender adaptive so that the border updates its location and size every frame to always surround the selected object or collection of objects*, focusing your render power on just those specific parts of the image.
 You can scroll in the timeline to see the border update automatically and render when ready.

-There is also a ‘Keyframe’ mode, to allow you to manually place and keyframe the position of the render border instead of tracking an object or group.
+There is also a ‘Keyframe’ mode, to allow you to manually place and keyframe the position of the render border instead of tracking an object or collection.

 The add-on looks at the bounding box of the object(s) selected to be tracked and will adjust the render border accordingly.
 Alternatively, objects can be tracked by analysing the ‘inner points’ of the object (vertices, lattice points, curve points etc.), which can be slower with complex objects, but very precise.